-“If you have headaches that won’t go away, you should seek medical attention,” says Kaushal M. Kulkarni, MD, board certified ophthalmologist and neuro-ophthalmologist in private practice in San Diego, CA.
+“If you have headaches that won’t go away, you should seek medical attention,” says Kaushal M. Kulkarni, MD, board certified ophthalmologist and neuro-ophthalmologist in private practice in New York.

 “And especially if the headaches are associated with temporary blackouts or dimming of your vision (for example when you change head position or get up too quickly), or if you can hear your heartbeat in your ear (pulsatile tinnitus), this could be a sign of high pressure in the brain,” explains Dr. Kulkarni.

 “This can be a serious life-threatening or vision threatening condition,” continues Dr. Kularni.

 “You will likely need an MRI to check for a brain tumor or blood clot, and sometimes a spinal tap to check for infections and inflammation, and to check your spinal fluid pressure.